jazzschmidt/apubsub/docs/README.md

 There is a convenience bash script, that will perform all necessary build steps for you and will fail when an error
 occurs: `full-build`.
 When targeting ARM architecture, supply the `--arm` flag.
-Erroneous builds will emit a log file fou you to dig into the problems.
+Erroneous builds will emit a log file for you to dig into the problems.

 The output should look like this: